core-21/core-21/README.md

 Developers are strongly encouraged to write [unit tests](src/test/README.md) for new code, and to submit new unit tests for old code.
-Unit tests can be compiled and run (assuming they weren't disabled during the generation of the build system) with: `ctest`.
+Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`.
 Further details on running and extending unit tests can be found in [/src/test/README.md](/src/test/README.md).

-There are also [regression and integration tests](/test), written in Python.
+There are also [regression and integration tests](/test), written in Python, that are run automatically on the build server.
-These tests can be run (if the [test dependencies](/test) are installed) with: `build/test/functional/test_runner.py` (assuming `build` is your build directory).
+These tests can be run (if the [test dependencies](/test) are installed) with: `test/functional/test_runner.py`

-The CI (Continuous Integration) systems make sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.
+The Travis CI system makes sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.

 ### Manual Quality Assurance (QA) Testing